thejjw/cache-killer-chrome-extension/README.md

   - **Include List**: Only disables cache on specified domains
   - **Exclude List**: Disables cache on all sites except specified domains
 - **Domain Pattern Configuration**: Add specific domains or wildcard patterns for targeted cache control
+- **Import/Export Domains**: Import domain lists from text files or export current configuration
+- **Advanced Cache Options**: Collapsible section with optional cache clearing features
+- **Configurable Time Ranges**: Expert settings for cache clearing time ranges
+- **Reset Functionality**: One-click reset to restore all settings to defaults
 - **Visual Indicators**: Icon changes color and shows badge when enabled
 - **Badge Mode Indicator**: Badge shows "ON(A)", "ON(I)", or "ON(E)" for All, Include, or Exclude mode
 - **Current Page Status in Popup**: Popup displays if cache killer is active on the current tab, and why/why not
 - **Automatic Cache Prevention**: Uses multiple methods to prevent caching:
-  - **Primary Method**: Modifies HTTP request headers to add no-cache directives
+  - **Primary Method**: Modifies HTTP request headers to add no-cache directives (always reliable)
-  - **Optional**: Periodic cache clearing (disabled by default, affects all sites)
+  - **Optional**: Advanced cache clearing features (configurable time ranges, wildcard handling)
-- **Configurable Cache Clearing**: Optional periodic cache clearing that can be enabled in advanced settings
+- **Domain-Specific Cache Clearing**: Smart cache clearing that targets specific domains when possible
+- **Wildcard Fallback Control**: User choice for handling wildcard patterns in cache clearing
 - **Immediate Effect**: Reloads current tab when enabled to apply changes

 ## How It Works